cornerstonejs/dicomParser/README.md

 _Designed to work well in a browser_

-There are some good javascript DICOM parsing libraries available for the server development on node.js but they won't automatically work in a browser.
-I needed a library that let me easily parse WADO responses and I figured others would prefer a simple library to do this with no dependencies.
+There are some good javascript DICOM parsing libraries available for server development on node.js but they won't automatically work in a browser.
+I needed a library that let me easily parse WADO responses and I figured others would also prefer a simple library to do this with no dependencies.
+I don't have any plans to make this library work in node.js but would welcome contributions from anyone that wants to do the work.

 _Follows modern javascript best practices_